Governance and Leadership

 Our Executive Team

-Jason Chin - Executive Leader, People & Culture
+Jason Chin - Executive Leader, Corporate Services

 Jason has held other human resources positions at the Northern Territory Government, Menzies School of Health Research, Kormilda College and Paspaley Pearling Company.
 Jason has worked in the not-for-profit sector for more than 10 years and has qualifications in both Human Resources and Business.